josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_elizabeth_i_and_catherine_the_great.md

 ---

-## 🪞 VIII.
-They Became Archetypes Rather Than Individuals
+## 🪞 They Became Archetypes Rather Than Individuals

 Over time,
 both Elizabeth and Catherine became: